 Corporate Coworking is a Thing: Now What?

 Over the past five years more and more companies- small, medium, and large- have embraced coworking as part of their workplace strategy.
 It is now widely accepted that coworking is no longer just for freelancers, startups, and solopreneurs.
-When firms such as IBM and Amazon take up whole buildings under WeWork’s coworking management system, it is clear that the coworking industry has hit an inflection point and is heading to a new level of maturity.
+When firms such as IBM, Amazon, and UBS take up whole buildings under WeWork’s coworking management system, it is clear that the coworking industry has hit an inflection point and is heading to a new level of maturity.

 What are the specific elements, from a corporate perspective, that are driving those rising rates of adoption?
 There are many, but I consider a couple here.